meganmichelle/RAREsim_Example/README.md

 # Stratified_Target_Data
   AFS and Nvariant target data stratified by functional and synonymous status.
 Target data is available for each cM block on chromosome 19, for each of the four ancesties.

+# Simulated Data
+  Already simulated rare variant data is available at [this link](https://drive.google.com/drive/folders/17UuAPYydEcj_chsfMLl3XDDlkhkoG1I3?usp=sharing).
+For each of the four ancestral populations, 1,000 replicates of the block with the median number of bp (19,029 bp) was simulated for twice the sample size observed in gnomAD: African: N=16,256; East Asian: N=18,394; Non-Finnish European: N=113,770; South Asian: N=30,616.